Converse Barrier Certificates for Finite-time Safety Verification of Continuous-time Perturbed Deterministic Systems: Introduction

 \section{Introduction}

 The rapid growth of modern technology has resulted in the proliferation of intelligent autonomous systems.
-Ensuring the safe operation of these systems is of utmost importance, but the presence of external disturbances introduces uncertainties that must be addressed to guarantee system safety.
+Ensuring the safe operation of these systems is of utmost importance, but the presence of external disturbances introduces uncertainties that must be addressed to guarantee the system's safety.
 Establishing set invariance as a means of ensuring safety has proven to be a valuable approach in a range of robotics and control applications.
 In recent years, the utilization of barrier certificates to guarantee set invariance and safety in control dynamical systems has gained widespread recognition, particularly in safety-critical contexts \cite{ames2019control}.

-The barrier certificates method, first introduced in \cite{prajna2004safety,prajna2007framework}, was initially proposed to verify the infinite-time safety of continuous-time deterministic and stochastic systems.
-Over time, several barrier certificates have been developed, each offering different levels of expression and capabilities.
+The barrier certificates method, first introduced in \cite{prajna2004safety,prajna2007framework}, was initially proposed for safety verification of continuous-time deterministic and stochastic systems over the infinite-time horizon.
+Over time, several barrier certificates for infinite-time safety verification have been developed, each offering different levels of expression and capabilities.
 Meanwhile, converse theorems for barrier certificates, which concern the existence of barrier certificates, have played a crucial role in understanding how safety properties can be characterized by barrier certificates.
-As a result, they have gained increasing attention since the introduction of barrier certificates, and have been explored in \cite{prajna2005necessity,prajna2007convex,wisniewski2015converse,ratschan2018converse,liu2021converse}.
-On the other hand, there has been less emphasis on using barrier certificates for finite-time safety verification of continuous-time deterministic systems \cite{gan2016barrier}, although there has been a growing interest in finite-time safety verification for continuous-time stochastic systems \cite{steinhardt2012finite,santoyo2021barrier,wang2021safety,xue2023new}.
-Moreover, the converse theorem of barrier certificates for finite-time safety verification is not investigated.
+As a result, they have gained increasing attention since the introduction of barrier certificates, and have been explored in \cite{prajna2005necessity,prajna2007convex,wisniewski2015converse,ratschan2018converse,liu2021converse,maghenem2022converse,10316551}.
+However, the requirement for safety verification over an infinite-time horizon, particularly under external and/or internal perturbations, can be considered overly stringent—especially in contexts where practical applications operate under defined time constraints and can demonstrate consistent safety within those boundaries.
+For example, many real-world systems, such as those in automotive or aerospace engineering, function within specific operational periods that necessitate finite-time safety verification, making it a more relevant and achievable metric for assessing safety.
+Despite this, there has been relatively less focus on applying barrier certificates to finite-time safety verification for continuous-time deterministic systems \cite{gan2016barrier}.
+In contrast, there is growing interest in finite-time safety verification for continuous-time stochastic systems \cite{steinhardt2012finite,santoyo2021barrier,wang2021safety,xue2023new}.
+Additionally, the converse theorem of barrier certificates for finite-time safety verification has yet to be thoroughly investigated.